izikeros/blog/content/posts/notes/methods_for_packaging_or_delivering_ml_models.md

 ---
-Title: Which method of model packaging should I used?
+Category: note
+Date: '2023-01-27'
+Modified: '2023-07-12'
 Slug: methods-for-python-ml-models-packaging-and-deployment
-Date: 2023-01-27
-Modified: 2023-01-27
 Status: published
 Tags: machine-learning
-Category: note
+Title: Which Method of Model Packaging Should I Used?
 todo: add diagram, promote to post
 ---